tatuylonen/wiktextract/README.md

 JSON format (each line is a separate JSON object).
 The bigger downloads are also available in compressed form.

-XXX I just noticed the download for all data is missing from the front page; that should get fixed in a couple of days.
-Language-specific downloads are there.
-You should still be able to find the full data under "All languages combined".

 Some people have asked for the data as a single JSON object.
 I've decided to keep it as a JSON object per line, because loading all the data into Python requires 40-50 GB of memory.
 It is much easier to